Ernie Herring

 Ernie Herring (28 January 1898 – 17 September 1947) was the 112th player to represent New Zealand at rugby league.

 Early life

 Ernest Herring was born on 28 January 1898.
 His parents were Sarah Alice Foster (1867-1956), and Albert Richard Herring (1865-1931).
-He was their sixth born child of ten.
-His older siblings were Albert Edgar Frank, Amy Alice Holoyde, George Reginald, Ethel Mabel, Arthur Edwin, Ernest Francis Holroyd, and Francis Holroyd, while his younger siblings were Ada Millicent, and Ann Holroyd.
+He was their seventh born child of ten.
+His older siblings were Albert Edgar Frank, Amy Alice Holroyd, George Reginald, Ethel Mabel, Arthur Edwin, and Francis Holroyd, while his younger siblings were Ada Millicent, and Ann Holroyd.

 Playing career

 Herring, 5th from right in the Auckland team to play England on July 26, 1924.

 Ernie Herring began his career playing rugby union in Auckland.
 He was a representative of the Railway team which won the Auckland club competition and he also played for Auckland.
 The Railway team grew disgruntled with the Auckland Rugby Union and played two matches at the end of the season in the rugby league code against Ponsonby and City with Herring playing in those matches.
 In the following season they joined the rugby league code.
 In 1918 he switched to the rugby league code and joined the Grafton Athletic senior team in the Auckland Rugby League competition where he played for two seasons before transferring to the Maritime club in 1920.
 He won the title with Maritime in the 1920 season.
 They did not secure the win until the final round of the season when they defeated Ponsonby United 26 to 10 with Herring scoring a try, and City Rovers their nearest rivals losing.

 He debuted for Auckland in 1918 in their match against Canterbury which was won by 45 points to 9.
 Then, in just his second season in the code Herring made the New Zealand test team.
 He was to appear in 19 matches for New Zealand between 1919 and 1927, including 9 tests.

 His New Zealand debut was on the tour of Australia when he played in a tour match against Tamworth which New Zealand won by 8 points to 5 with Herring scoring a try.
 There were no test matches played on the tour which consisted of 11 matches, with Herring playing in 6 of them (Tamworth, Ipswich, Queensland Firsts x 2, Rockhampton, and Toowoomba).